djordison/My_Learning_Tracker/README.md

 ### 2020/04/18

 Worked on creating an animated scatter plot of child mortality rates vs GDP using matplotlib.animation.
 Sourced data, cleaned, prepped, and can plot a single instance.
 Ran out of time to learn animated, will review docs tomorrow.
 Seems fairly straightforward, but may need to modify structure of dataframes.

+### 2021/04/04

+Completed work project transition, for employer M, starting in July 2020 and completing with transition of project to sustaining resources.

+#### Project Overview